 - 1. Appearance.
 Every sign shall be maintained in a clean, safe and good working condition, including the replacement of defective parts, defaced or broken faces, lighting and other acts required for the maintenance of the sign.
 The display surfaces shall be kept neatly painted or posted and free of graffiti at all times. - 2.
 Debris Removal.
 The base of any sign erected on the ground shall be kept clear of weeds, rubbish or other combustible material at all times. - 3.
 Abandoned Signage.
-Ninety days after the cessation of a business activity, service or product, the related signs shall be removed, or the face of the signs shall be removed and replaced with blank panels or shall be painted out. - F. Sign Illumination Limitations.
-No sign shall be arranged and illuminated in a manner that will produce a light intensity of greater than 0.3 foot candles above ambient lighting, as measured at the property line of the nearest residentially zoned property.
-Digital displays shall also be subject to the illumination brightness limitations of Section 14.4.19 of this Code. - G. Combination Signs.
-A sign, which is subject to more than one classification, shall meet the requirements for the classification to which each portion is subject. - H. Flag Lots.
-For purposes of this article, flag lots containing less than 50 feet of street frontage shall be allotted 50 feet of street frontage for the purpose of determining the type of sign permitted and for the allowable sign area. - I. Street Address Numbers.
-No sign shall be maintained on any property unless the street address of the property is maintained in accordance with the provisions of Section 63.113 of this Code.
+Ninety days after the cessation of a business activity, service or product, the related signs shall be removed, or the face of the signs shall be removed and replaced with blank panels or shall be painted out.

+F. Sign Illumination Limitations.

+- 1. General Brightness Limitation.
+No sign shall be arranged and illuminated in a manner that will produce a light intensity of greater than 0.3 foot candles above ambient lighting., as measured at the property line of the nearest residentially zoned property.
+Digital displays shall also be subject to the brightness limitations of Section 14.4.19 of this Code. - 2.
+Digital Displays.
+All eff-site digital displays shall be equipped with a sensor or other device that automatically adjusts the brightness of the display according to changes in ambient lighting to comply with the general brightness limitation of 0.3 foot candles above ambient lighting, as specified in Section 14.4.4 F of this Code.
+In addition, the maximum brightness of any digital display shall not exceed 300 450 candelas per square meter during the nighttime and 4,500 7,500 candelas per square meter during the daytime.
+Digital displays shall transition smoothly at a consistent rate from the permitted daytime brightness to the permitted nighttime brightness levels, beginning at 45 minutes prior to sunset and concluding 45 minutes after sunset. - 3.
+Measurement.
+Sign brightness shall be measured at an angle that is within six degrees of perpendicular to the sign face, and from a distance as defined by the following formula: